Contact Us

 The Trap: The vendor underbid the RFP to win the deal, knowing they would make their margin back on change orders for "unforeseen complexity."

-You bought the Partners.
-You got the Juniors.
-It is the oldest trick in the consulting playbook.
-The Senior Architect who wowed you in the sales cycle has been "rotated" to a new account, replaced by a junior associate learning the platform on your dime.
+You bought the partners.
+You got the juniors.
+The Senior Architect who impressed the team in the sales cycle has been "rotated" to a new account, replaced by a junior associate learning the platform on your dime.
 Forrester research reveals the depth of this sentiment: 4 out of 10 organizations would not recommend their current system integrator to a peer.
-If you see the team composition shift by more than 30% in a single quarter without improved output, they are harvesting your account for margin.
+If you see the team composition shift by more than 30% in a single quarter without improved output, they are managing your account for margin, not outcomes.

 Strike 3: The "99% Complete" Integration Myth

-In software, the last 1% is the hardest 50%.
+In software, the last 1% can be the hardest 50%.
 If your vendor reports that an integration is "code complete" but "waiting on data," it is not complete.
-It is broken.
 A functioning integration moves data.
 Anything less is just a promise.

 • Red Flag: UAT dates slip by 2 weeks repeatedly.